qrohlf/sensible-web-development/_chapters/5/1-basic-concepts.md

 The term *server* refers to whatever is generating a web page.
 So far, you've been running your application on your own machine - making it both the client and the server.
 However, because your computer isn't set up to handle incoming connections, your application has only been available on one machine.
 By *deploying* your application to a server that's always online and accepting incoming connections from the Internet, you can make it so that your application is available on any machine with Internet access.

+## Production

+The word *production* is often used to refer to the code or setup on the server (as opposed to the *development* code or setup on your computer).

 ## Git Remotes

 One thing you may have noticed while working with git in this class is that we've been using the word `origin` to refer to GitHub. `origin` is an example of a *git remote* - an external location that git is aware of and able to upload code to.
 By convention, we're using the name `origin` to point to the main remote server where we store our code (in this case, GitHub).
 Git, however, is capable of working with multiple remotes.
 In this chapter, we will use a git remote to keep the code that's running on our server in sync with the code on our machine.